economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We think of "deep wealth"[^deepwealth] as complementary to self-sufficiency, resilience and autonomy.
 We believe that money fundamentally *causes* inequity via extractive social consequences and cannot play any role other than a transitionary one in lasting solutions to ending poverty.

-**We like:**
+**We endeavour to:**

-- Acknowledging existing value and wealth.
-Embracing what is already working.
+- Acknowledge existing value and wealth.
+Embrace what is already working.
-- Making pluralistic value forms perceptual, meaningful and actionable.
+- Make pluralistic value forms perceptual, meaningful and actionable.
-- Turning externalities into internalities.
+- Turn externalities into internalities.
-- Creating self-generative wealth and life support systems.
+- Create self-generative wealth and life support systems.
-- Creating recurring, localised income streams.
+- Create recurring, localised income streams.
-- Making efforts towards sufficiency, abundance and thrivability[^thrivability].
+- Direct efforts towards sufficiency, abundance and thrivability[^thrivability].
-- Moving towards a degrowth[^degrowth] economy in some sense or another, particularly where the goal is to reduce complexity in the supply chain.
+- Move towards a degrowth[^degrowth] economy and de-complexify things, particularly where this goal involves production supply chains.

-**We try to avoid:**
+**We try not to:**

-- Thinking with market-based solutionism or individualist logics.
+- Think in individualist logics or subscribe to market-based solutionism.
-- Making moves which rely solely on money to succeed.
+- Make moves which rely heavily on spending or generating money to succeed.
-- Engaging with token-based thinking or relying on speculative value.
+- Engage with token-based thinking or rely on speculative value.
-- Allowing 'external stakeholders' to inject capital, create expectation of uncapped equity-based returns or make promises of "growth unto perpetuity".
+- Allow 'external stakeholders' to inject capital, create expectation of uncapped equity-based returns or make promises of "growth unto perpetuity".